 We know the more involved you are in helping your children learn these skills, the happier and more confident they are at school.
-Discover simple ways to encourage your child with their reading.
-Discover simple ways to encourage your child with their writing and spelling with the following resources produced by the Department of Education.

 Transition is a term to describe movement through the different stages in your child’s education.
 This includes moving from home to early childhood education, from Pre-primary to Year 1, from primary school to secondary school and finally school onto further study, work or training.

 There are other recognised periods of transition including moving from one school to another or moving between the years of secondary school such as from Year 10 to Year 11.